JHU-PL-Lab/odefa-proof-of-concept/README.md

 ---------------------

 If readers wish to explore output without compiling the application, they are referred to the `sample-output` directory.
-This directory contains a `README.md` detailing its contents, which are a series of PDF files containing output from the analyses.
+This directory contains a series of DOT and PDF files.
+Each file contains either a CBA or PDS graph for one of the Overview examples at some level of polyvariance; the particular case is specified by the filename.
+Please note that all output in this directory was generated automatically by the Odefa toploop.

 Compilation
 -----------